 Pursuing the best outcome for your unique needs will require examining the evidence, and providing our clients with their best legal options, whether we pursue the charges be dismissed, decreased to a lesser crime, or a trial, we will be ready.

-Contact Our Fort Mill Violent Crime Attorneys Today for a Free Consultation
+Contact Our Serious Violent Crime Attorneys in Fort Mill Today for a consultation

 If you have been charged with a violent crime in South Carolina, contact our violent crimes lawyers in Fort Mill at the David W. Martin Law Group today by calling (803) 548-2468 to review your case with our experienced lawyers who are here to help you pursue positive results.